Fulfilling Core Curriculum Course Requirements

 • Language courses cannot fulfill the requirement, although literature courses in another language may fulfill the requirement if they are designated with a Diversity attribute.

-• A student may fulfill one Diversity course requirement (DIV 1) by taking three 1-credit IGR workshops.
+• A student may fulfill one Diversity course requirement (DIV 1) by taking three 1-credit COM 5300: Dialogue, identity, and Social Justice courses.